 No one is better than the others, you need all three.

-So here’s what you need to do – you have to realise that if you want to succeed you need to invest in about 10 projects, but know that 6 of these ideas or projects will fail.
-You’re not investing in the ideas per se, you’re investing in the teams to come up with the ideas.
+So here’s what you need to do – you have to realise that if you want to succeed as an innovative business, you need to invest in about ten business ideas, but know that 6 of these value propositions or new business ideas will fail.
+You’re not investing in the ideas per se; you’re investing in the teams to come up with the ideas.

 You need to give your teams bandwidth to work and to let them run.
-And don’t look at the return on the project, nor look at the return on the team, you look at return on the whole portfolio.
+And don’t look at the return on the new business idea, nor look at the return on the team, you look at return on the whole portfolio.
 Because you aren’t investing in any one team to innovate, you’re investing in innovation as a whole.

 You don’t give each team money and command them to innovate and succeed, if you do this they won’t take risks and innovate because they’ll be afraid of failing.
 You need to let them know that each team will get the same resources, but at the end of it if you have to say, 5 teams, you’ll kill 4 of their projects and refocus every team member on the one remaining team project.